Lost Boy Larry: Aftermath

 W. D. George, head engineer of FCC's Denver office, confirmed that no further signals from Larry had been heard since the search was called off in New Mexico on August 12.
 He opined: "As far as I know, it was a hoax.
 We don't have anything to the contrary".
 Vigil reaffirmed: "We have exhausted all efforts.
 I think we would have found [Larry] if he had been there because all the areas that were indicated were searched extensively."
 The Larry debacle was cited among other incidents of misuse occurring over citizens band radio in the early 1970s as the reason for the FCC's establishment of regional CB investigation teams in September 1974.

 In 1974, UPI named "Lost Boy Larry" the fourth most important news report of New Mexico for 1973.
+The incident was later discussed in depth on an episode of the Science Channel series Phantom Signals, entitled "The Ghost on the Radio" (season 1, episode 5).

 Several Albuquerqueans involved in the Larry rescue, among others, formed the New Mexico Search and Rescue Council (formerly the New Mexico Emergency Services Council) in 1974.
 Madge Harrah of Albuquerque Journal Magazine wrote of the search in 1983: "Larry was never found, but because of that search, numerous lives since have been saved.
 Search-and-rescue volunteers, when questioned about their dedication, say that saving a life is what makes all the long, hard hours of training worthwhile."